Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

 - Goal:
   - Get the ball into the opponent's goal while preventing the ball from entering own goal.
-- Agents: The environment contains four agents, with the same Behavior Parameters : SoccerTwos.
+- Agents: The environment contains two different Multi Agent Groups with two agents in each.
+  Parameters : SoccerTwos.
 - Agent Reward Function (dependent):
   - (1 - `accumulated time penalty`) When ball enters opponent's goal